typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 }
 ```

-Please see associated TyphonJS NPM scripts modules for how to define test and build scripts or review the documentation for [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test).
+Please note that you can add comments to `npm-scripts.json`.
+Also please see associated TyphonJS NPM scripts modules for how to define test and build scripts or review the documentation for [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test).